adibirzu/oci-usage-to-adw-function/README.md

 ```
 $ fn config function billing adw-billing usage_report_bucket <value>
 ```
-The "value" field should contain the OCI tenancy OCID.
+The `value` field should contain the OCI tenancy OCID.

 *-- Credentials Wallet Configuration*
 ```
 $ fn config function billing adw-billing TNS_ADMIN /tmp/wallet
 ```
 After invocation, the function will connect to the ADW instance and download and extract a copy of the credentials wallet (containing tsnames.ora) to the path /tmp/wallet.
-The TNS_ADMIN environment variable is used to specify the directory location for the tnsnames.ora file, which is used by the Oracle Instant Client when connecting to the ADW instance.
+The `TNS_ADMIN` environment variable is used to specify the directory location for the tnsnames.ora file, which is used by the Oracle Instant Client when connecting to the ADW instance.

 *-- Database connection DSN*
 ```
 $ fn config function billing adw-billing db_dsn <value>
 ```
-The "value" field should contain the preferred DSN connection string for the database.
+The `value` field should contain the preferred DSN connection string for the database.
 DSNs are available within the tsnames.ora file which is located in the credentials wallet previously downloaded in the Prerequisites section herein.

 *-- Autonomous Database OCID*
 ```
 $ fn config function billing adw-billing db_ocid <value>
 ```
-The "value" field should contain the Autonomous Database instance OCID.
+The `value` field should contain the Autonomous Database instance OCID.
 The ADW instance OCID can be found in the OCI console on Autonomous Database Details page for your ADW instance.

 *-- Autonomous Database Username*
 ```